 5. Power Up Your Product Sales:

 If it seems like some of your products just sit on the shelf while others fly off of them, it’s time to keep a closer eye on how they’re moving!
 By tracking customer purchases, you can get a sense of who is buying them—what services lead to what product purchases?
 Is a certain stylist selling more products?
 Or are some products just less popular than others?
-By keeping track of this data, you’ll be able to tell whether or not you should change your marketing strategy or whether it’s time to replace some of your products with different brands.
+By keeping track of this data, you’ll be able to tell whether or not you should change your salon marketing strategy or whether it’s time to replace some of your products with different brands.

 6. Keep Your Calendar Organized:

 Salon scheduling can be complex when you’re juggling client appointments and employee shifts.
-If you’re disorganised, you might inadvertently leave clients waiting for appointments, and your staff either idle or over-scheduled—a recipe for low morale.
-Using an online scheduling tool like vCita will help minimize cancellations and scheduling errors by syncing your work calendar with the scheduling tool and reminding clients of their appointment times by SMS.
-You can also schedule private functions, so you can use vCita for both your staff meetings and client appointments.
+If you’re disorganized, you might inadvertently leave clients waiting for appointments, and your staff either idle or over-scheduled—a recipe for low morale.
+Using an online scheduling tool like vcita will help minimize cancellations and scheduling errors by syncing your work calendar with the scheduling tool and reminding clients of their appointment times by SMS.
+You can also schedule private functions, so you can use vcita for both your staff meetings and client appointments.
 A lot of managers don’t know how to schedule properly, and doing it right will help you stand out as a great employer.

 Beyond all the bells and whistles, one thing that will keep your customers coming back is a great haircut.
 And a great haircut depends on great staff—but keeping great staff also depends on the environment they work in.
 Hairdressers are a creative, outgoing, and lively bunch, so give them a working environment that fosters creativity rather than stifles it.
 Wondering how?
 Take a look at these next five tips:

 7. Hire For a Variety of Skill Sets: